aurbac/workshop-containers-cdk-react-amplify/docs/creating-vpc-alb.md

-# Create your VPC and Application Load Balancer for backend
+# Creating your VPC and Application Load Balancer for backend

 ## 1. Create an Elastic IP for the NAT Gateway